radiantearth/stac-spec/item-spec/item-spec.md

 | collection   | STRONGLY RECOMMENDED.
 URL to a [Collection](../collection-spec/README.md). *Absolute* URLs should be used whenever possible.
 The referenced Collection is STRONGLY RECOMMENDED to implement the same STAC version as the Item. |
 | derived_from | URL to a STAC Item that was used as input data in the creation of this Item. |

-A more complete list of potential 'rel' types and their meaning in STAC can be found in the [Using Relation Types](../best-practices.md#using-relation-types) best practice.
+A more complete list of potential `rel` types and their meaning in STAC can be found in the [Using Relation Types](../best-practices.md#using-relation-types) best practice.

 ##### derived_from